How to use run, start and exec subcommands against a container

 python:3.9

-Run in existing
+Run in an existing container

 1. Create the container:

-$ docker run IMAGE --name CONTAINER_NAME
+$ docker run --name CONTAINER_NAME IMAGE

 2. Start it: